TheArchitectDev/Architect.Identities/README.md

 **The above is only in the degenerate scenario** where _all instances_ are generating IDs _at the maximum rate per millisecond_, and always _at the exact same millisecond_.
 In general, fewer IDs tend to be generated per millisecond, thus spreading IDs out over more timestamps.
 This significantly reduces the probability of a collision.

-The worst-case probabilities above have been both calculated and empirically verified.

 ##### What if I want certainty?

-For contexts where even a single collision could be catastrophic, such as in some financial domains, it is advisable to avoid "upserts", and always explicitly separate inserts and updates.
+For contexts where even a single collision could be catastrophic, such as in certain financial domains, it is advisable to avoid "upserts", and always explicitly separate inserts from updates.
 This way, even if a collision did occur, it would merely cause one transaction to fail (out of billions), rather than overwriting an existing record.
 This is good practice in general.

 Alternatively, the [Fluid](#fluid) can be used to preclude collisions altogether.

 #### Guessability

-Presuming knowledge of a timestamp on which an ID was generated, the probability of guessing an ID is between 1/2^42 and 1/2^48, thanks to the 48-bit cryptographically-secure pseudorandom sequence.
+Presupposing knowledge of a timestamp on which an ID was generated, the probability of guessing an ID is between 1/2^42 and 1/2^48, thanks to the 48-bit cryptographically-secure pseudorandom sequence.
 In practice, the timestamp component tends to reduce the guessability, since for most milliseconds no IDs will have been generated.

 The difference between the two probabilities (given knowledge of the timestamp) stems from the way the incremental property is achieved.
 If only one ID was generated on a timestamp, as tends to be common, the probability is 1/2^48.
 If the maximum number of IDs were generated on that timestamp, or if another ID from the same timestamp is known, an educated guess has a 1/2^42 probability of being correct.

-To reduce guessability to 1/2^128, see **[PublicIdentities](#public-identities)**.
+To reduce guessability to 1/2^128, see [PublicIdentities](#public-identities).

 #### Attack Surface